apache/mesos/docs/oversubscription.md

   // called before any other member method is called.
 It registers
   // a callback in the resource estimator.
 The callback allows the
   // resource estimator to fetch the current resource usage for each
-  // executor on slave.
+  // executor on agent.
   virtual Try<Nothing> initialize(
       const lambda::function<process::Future<ResourceUsage>()>& usage) = 0;

   // Returns the current estimation about the *maximum* amount of
-  // resources that can be oversubscribed on the slave.
+  // resources that can be oversubscribed on the agent.
 A new
   // estimation will invalidate all the previously returned
   // estimations.
-The slave will be calling this method periodically
+The agent will be calling this method periodically
   // to forward it to the master.
 As a result, the estimator should
   // respond with an estimate every time this method is called. virtual process::Future<Resources> oversubscribable() = 0;